 Specifically, rather than getting a patent monopoly right as they do today, inventors might instead acquire a ‘remuneration right’.
 This could entitle them to payment from a central government fund according to the value of their contribution – based on how much their drugs improved health, for example, or how many times their song was played.
 Such decisions depend on profound and contestable questions of value, of course, that should be subjected to the heat of public scrutiny and debate.

 And that takes us back to Tyndale.
 He took the possibility of the printing press and married it with openness.
 Today, the equivalent gesture might be to turn away from private monopolies to fund innovation and creativity.
 What matters is who owns information, not just the infrastructure by which it is distributed.
 Digital technology must be combined with concrete actions that protect openness across the spectrum, from maps to medicines, from software to schools.
-Better that we do it through public institutions, instead of relying on mavericks and martyrs.Make a donation
+Better that we do it through public institutions, instead of relying on mavericks and martyrs.Support Aeon: make a one-off donation